AlexRumak/ImageGathering/README.md

 # ImageGathering

-# Description:
+## About:
 Image crawler implementation using Python library icrawler.
 ImageFilter crawls google images for a given number of search images and puts them into a directory called your_image_dir.
 Then, it moves all images that meach a filter criteria into a folder called filtered_images_dir.
+This project was created as my first coding experience in Python.

-# Input:
+## Input:

 ImageFilter.py "[search parameters]" [number of images]